Adventures in a Messy Life

 Gad and Reuben taking the land of Canaan

-Then the kids noticed there was 4 tribes we hadn’t talked about: Gad, Reuben, Issachar, and Levi.
+Then the kids noticed there were 4 tribes we hadn’t talked about: Gad, Reuben, Issachar, and Levi.

 I drudged up my memory of Joshua and recalled they took their land under Joshua and presumably were successful.
 I COULD BE WRONG.
 The kids happily colored in some yellow with bits of red.